 Every one has little bugs inside.

-I bent over, grabbed my gloves, cursed the stones again for making me walk like that.
+Having pocketed my pad and pen, I bent over, grabbed my gloves, cursed the stones again for making me walk like that.
 "I mean it; come morning, you're history--history and then some!"

-Off screen, of course, I raised my gloves, slapsticked the back of my head for good measure.
+Having got up a laugh, I raised my gloves, slapsticked the back of my head for good measure.

+"I liked working at the Art and Craft College of the West.
+I liked what ACCW was about--developing the human spirit through creativity.
 I liked being part of the nonprofit team; one of the few David's left in a field of Goliath's.
-I liked the interplay of perspectives; how the corporate Goliath's looked inside our college crib, saw bright-eyed children playing with stuffed animals.
-How we looked outside at the field of greed, saw dull-eyed adults stuffing ribcages with straw.
+I liked the contrast in perspectives: Where the corporate Goliath's--looking inside our college crib--saw bright-eyed children playing with stuffed animals, we--looking outside at the field of greed--saw dull-eyed adults stuffing ribcages with straw."

-I liked my role at ACCW.
+"I liked my role at ACCW.
 As sole groundskeeper I worked on what I wanted when I wanted.
-And though the ten acres was more ground than I could keep, I loved the rolling campus with it's curved walkways cut into hillsides, old growth trees and artfully landscaped shrub beds.
+And though the ten acres was more ground than I could keep, I loved the rolling campus with its curved walkways cut into hillsides, old growth trees and artfully landscaped shrub beds.
 Even the architecture was tasteful, separate buildings for every craft, all homey, with lots of windows and cedar siding.
-No, they didn't pay me much, but what groundskeeper's going to piss and moan when it's a neck of Eden he'd been called upon to keep?
+No, they didn't pay me much, but what groundskeeper's going to piss and moan when it's a neck of Eden he's been called upon to keep?"

-Of course, ACCW was not without its faults.
+Of course, my Eden was not without its faults.
 Take this stretch of asphalt leading up to the gallery.
 Because it was rotten, one had to mind ones step.
 One didn't want to catch a toe in a crack, trip, make a fool of oneself within eyeshot of the one one was out to impress.

 I imagined the orchard woman running out of the orchard now--running out to tell me she didn't really think I was sick.
 But, no, she wasn't the one I was out to impress.
 Up above, on the gallery patio, sat another.
 Though all I could see was the back of a head, I knew it was Apolena--only Apolena had pumpkin hair.